Research from Ditch the Label, one of the largest anti-bullying charities in the world, would suggest it is.

 It is clear that the social networking sites and apps can do more to aid in the prevention of cyberbullying.
 71% of the participants said social networks do not do enough to prevent cyberbullying, and only 6% said yes when asked if social networks are safe.

 As a parent, it’s important you understand the age restrictions on social media, and only give access to your children once they are legally allowed.
 Talk to your children about the dangers of social media and cyberbullying, and make sure you create an environment where they feel communication is open enough to confess if they are being bullied or bullying another.

 As a young person, know that many people like to use an alter-ego online, yourself possibly included, but this doesn’t translate into real life.
 Cyberbullies hide behind the use of the internet, and if you put a stop to it, through reporting them online and telling an adult, it’s likely the abuse will stop.

 As a teacher, be aware of the long term effects cyberbullying can have on a young person.
 If they start becoming withdrawn and spending less time on their phone and with others, this could be a warning sign of a victim of cyberbullying.
 Ensure your school establishes a zero-tolerance policy to cyberbullying and has processes in place to protect young people from harm.

-As a school leader, DSL or anyone responsible for safeguarding in a school or college, make sure you are using the appropriate tools to allow you to monitor the usage of social media and report on potentially harmful conversations.
-Smoothwall provide the UK’s leading web filtering and monitoring services to schools in order to protect young people from online abuse.
+As a school leader, DSL or anyone responsible for safeguarding in a school or college, make sure you are using the appropriate tools to allow you to proactively monitor the usage of social media and report on potentially harmful conversations.
+Smoothwall provide the UK’s leading web filtering and digital monitoring services to schools in order to protect young people from online abuse.